mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Keeping family members and friends up to date about your condition
 * Managing the number of visitors you have and keeping you away from anyone who is sick

-#### Emotional Support
+#### Emotional support
 * Paying attention to your moods and feelings
 * Communicating with you and listening to you
 * Understanding your needs and your decisions

-#### Choosing the Right Caregiver
+#### Choosing the right caregiver
 Being a caregiver is a full-time, 24-hour, 7-day a week responsibility.
-It is tiring, demanding and stressful &mdash; especially if your condition, schedule or treatment changes.
+It is tiring, demanding, and stressful&mdash;especially if your condition, schedule or treatment changes.

-While you're undergoing your transplant, your caregiver will not be able to work and will need to stay with you for most of the day and night (though while you are in the Outpatient BMT clinic your caregiver can take some time for themselves; this is something we strongly recommend).
+While you're undergoing your transplant, your caregiver will not be able to work and will need to stay with you for most of the day and night (however, while you are in the Outpatient BMT Clinic your caregiver can take some time for themselves; this is something we strongly recommend).

-It is important for your caregiver to maintain a positive attitude, calm demeanor and flexible approach while also providing you with the support and encouragement you need.
+It is important for your caregiver to maintain a positive attitude, calm demeanor, and flexible approach while also providing you with the support and encouragement you need.
 It's important for you to understand that the caregiver role is challenging and that your caregiver might find themselves overwhelmed by the responsibilities at times.

 Take time now to think about who you would like to be your caregiver.
 It should be somebody you trust who can take the time to care for you.
 Your caregiver should be someone who can offer you the practical and emotional support you need.

-#### Multiple Caregivers
+#### Multiple caregivers
-If there isn't 1 person who can act as your caregiver then it may be possible for you to have different caregivers scheduled during different times.
+If there isn't 1 person who can act as your caregiver, then it may be possible for you to have different caregivers scheduled during different times.
 It is best to limit the number of caregivers to 1 or 2 individuals.

-#### Resources for Caregivers
+#### Resources for caregivers
 Talk to your healthcare team about choosing a caregiver.
 We have included useful resources for caregivers at the back of this guide.

 ### Financial Clearance
-Stem cell transplants are complex and costly.
-You will need to check that your pre-transplant tests, high-dose chemotherapy, stem cell infusion, post-transplant care, housing, medications, and other expenses are covered by your insurance plan.
-If they are then you will be "financially cleared" to begin treatment.
+Stem cell transplants are complex and expensive.
+You will need to check that your pretransplant tests, high-dose chemotherapy, stem cell infusion, post-transplant care, housing, medications, and other expenses are covered by your insurance plan.
+If they are, then you will be "financially cleared" to begin treatment.

-Early in your journey with us you will meet with a representative from MSKCC's Patient Financial Services department - your financial counselor.
+Early on in your journey with us, you will meet with a representative from MSKCC's Patient Financial Services Department who will be your financial counselor.
 Your financial counselor will gather information about your treatment plan and will coordinate with your insurance company to check what aspects of your care are and are not covered.
-They will be available to answer questions about your medical expenses and bills throughout your treatment.
+He or she will be available to answer questions about your medical expenses and bills throughout your treatment.

-### Pre-Transplant Medical Evaluation
+### Pretransplant Medical Evaluation
-Before you become a transplant candidate your overall physical condition needs to be evaluated.
-You will need to make several trips to MSKCC where you will undergo tests.
+Before you become a transplant candidate, your overall physical condition needs to be evaluated.
+You will need to make several trips to MSKCC to undergo tests.
 We often refer to this as the "work-up" or "restaging" period.
-During the work-up you will need to have some or all of the following tests done:
+During the work-up, you will need to have some or all of the following tests done:

-* **A chest x-ray** - This is done to ensure your lungs are clear and there is no evidence of a pneumonia or other problems
+* **A chest x-ray** - This is done to ensure your lungs are clear and there is no evidence of pneumonia or other problems.
-* **Blood tests** - These are done to evaluate your baseline kidney and liver function, and to assess your white blood cell, hemoglobin and platelet counts.
+* **Blood tests** - These are done to evaluate your kidney and liver function and to assess your white blood cell, hemoglobin, and platelet counts.
 Your past exposure to certain viruses is also checked.
 * **Urine tests**
 * **Electrocardiogram (EKG)** or **echocardiogram** - These are done to give your healthcare team information about your heart.
-* **Pulmonary function tests** (PFT's) - These are breathing tests that measure lung function
+* **Pulmonary function tests** (PFT's) - These are breathing tests that measure your lung function.
-* **Computerized axial tomography (CT) Scan** - This is an x-ray that provides images of soft tissue and bone.
+* **Computerized axial tomography (CT) scan** - This is an x-ray that provides images of soft tissue and bone.
 Some scans use contrast dye that you drink or have injected into your body.
 Tell your doctor if you have a known allergy to contrast dye, or seafood or iodine.
-If you have an allergy you may need to be given medications to prevent a reaction to the dye before your scan.
+If you have an allergy, you may need to be given medications to prevent a reaction to the dye before your scan.
-* **Dental Exam** - You must have a full dental exam.
-Any cavities, loose fillings or gum disease should be taken care of before your transplant.
+* **Dental exam** - You must have a full dental exam.
+Any cavities, loose fillings, or gum disease should be taken care of before your transplant.
 You can have these done by your own dentist or you can see our dentist.
-If you see your own dentist please ask them to provide a note saying that you have no dental problems.
-If there are issues please ask the dentist to contact MSKCC dentist.
+If you see your own dentist, please ask them to provide a note saying that you have no dental problems.
+If there are issues, please ask the dentist to contact the MSKCC dentist.
-* **Positron emission tomography (PET) Scan** – a scan used to look at organs and they way they function in your body.
+* **Positron emission tomography (PET) scan** – This is a scan that is used to look at your organs and they way they function in your body.
 * **Bone marrow aspiration and biopsy** - A bone marrow aspirate is a small sample of bone marrow, usually taken from the back of your hip.
-Your hip will be numbed and a needle will be inserted into the bone marrow and a small amount of bone marrow liquid will be withdrawn.
+Your hip will be numbed, a needle will be inserted into the bone marrow, and a small amount of bone marrow liquid will be taken out.
 A bone marrow biopsy will be performed at the same time as your bone marrow aspiration.
 The biopsy involves collecting a tiny piece of bone for examination.
 This procedure is done to evaluate how well your bone marrow is producing cells and to check for any sign of cancer in the marrow.
 * **Skeletal survey** - This is an x-ray of the major bones in your body that is done to check for any signs of disease.
 This can take a few hours to complete.

-These tests are usually done in the 30 days before your transplant (Day −30 onwards), but sometimes the pre-transplant evaluation can take longer.
-Your BMT nurse coordinator will work with you and your caregiver to schedule the tests.
+These tests are usually done in the 30 days before your transplant (Day −30 onwards), but sometimes the pretransplant evaluation can take longer.
+Your nurse coordinator will work with you and your caregiver to schedule the tests.

 The results of the tests will be used to plan your treatment and adjust it to your specific needs.
 All the testing needs to be reviewed to make sure that it is safe to start your treatment.

 Your doctor and nurse will explain any other tests that you may need.

-### Side Effects from Chemo
+### Side Effects From Chemotherapy
 Your chemotherapy will kill the cancerous cells in your body and will prepare your bone marrow to receive your transplant.
 However, the side effects associated with chemotherapy are not to be taken lightly.
 These side effects will include the loss of your ability to heal and fight infections, infertility, hair loss, fatigue, nausea, mouth sores, and mouth tenderness.

 Your healthcare team will help you understand and prepare for these side effects.
 Before you receive your chemotherapy, make a list of questions that you would like to ask about these side effects.
 Talk through these questions with your caregiver and your healthcare team.